Energy-efficient homes

 With a new build?

-Data from the Home Builders Federation (HBF) found that on average, buyers of a new build house will save £979 a year in energy bills, making heating, hot water and lighting costs 50% cheaper than an older property.*
+Data from the Home Builders Federation (HBF) found that on average, buyers of a new build home save on average over £420 a year on their overall energy bills, 27% cheaper than an older property.*

 Taylor Wimpey Staff